Determination of atomic number density in MEMS vapor cells via single-pass absorption spectroscopy (SPAS): Introduction

+Although the equilibrium atomic number density of rubidium vapor can be estimated from well-established vapor-pressure relations (combining \autoref{emperical} and \autoref{number density formula}) using the measured cell temperature.
+These relations assume ideal thermodynamic equilibrium and do not account for variations arising from the fabrication and operating conditions of practical vapor cells.
+In particular, MEMS vapor cells may exhibit device-to-device variations due to uncertainties in alkali loading, surface adsorption and desorption processes, temperature gradients, long-term aging, and fabrication tolerances.
+Consequently, an experimental spectroscopic determination of the atomic number density provides an independent validation of the actual vapor density within a specific device and enables accurate characterization without relying solely on empirical vapor-pressure models.
+This empirical formulation remains the standard benchmark for validating experimentally inferred alkali-vapor densities.\\

-Various experimental techniques have been employed to determine the atomic number density in warm alkali vapor cells.
-Fluorescence spectroscopy \cite{Zhao_2015} is one such method, in which the population of the excited state can be inferred from the intensity of the emitted light.
-In contrast, Faraday rotation \cite{Behnam} correlates the polarization rotation of a probe beam with resonant atom density.
-Measurement of number density based on the Faraday rotation technique relies on spin polarization of the atomic sample and requires sophisticated magnetic field isolation using mu-metal shields as well as precision electronics for detection of spin polarization using precision balanced photodetectors.
-Thus, it is difficult to implement this method of number density measurement for out of laboratory field environments.
-The spin-exchange method \cite{Shang2024} on the other hand infers the number density from collisional relaxation rates but is usually limited to specific regimes, e.g., high optical depth at substantially elevated temperatures, where direct absorption is impractical.
+Various experimental techniques have been employed to determine the atomic number density in warm alkali vapor cells, including fluorescence spectroscopy \cite{Zhao_2015}, Faraday rotation \cite{Behnam}, and spin-exchange measurements \cite{Shang2024}.
+In fluorescence spectroscopy, the population of the excited state can be inferred from the intensity of the emitted light.
+In contrast, Faraday rotation correlates the polarization rotation of a probe beam with resonant atom density.
+Measurement of the atomic number density based on the Faraday rotation technique relies on the spin polarization of the atomic sample.
+It requires sophisticated magnetic-field isolation using mu-metal shields, as well as precision electronics for detecting spin polarization with balanced photodetectors.
+Thus, implementing this method of atomic number density measurement in field environments outside the laboratory is challenging.
+The spin-exchange method infers the atomic number density from collisional relaxation rates.
+Still, it is usually limited to specific regimes, e.g., high optical depth at substantially elevated temperatures, where direct absorption is impractical.
+Despite the utility of these approaches, Single-Pass Absorption Spectroscopy (SPAS) \cite{SPAS_ref} remains one of the most attractive, simple, and widely accessible methods for characterizing warm vapor systems, especially near room temperature \cite{siddons2008absolute}.
+However, while SPAS has been extensively used to investigate spectral lineshapes \cite{das2024direct} and transition strengths \cite{siddons2008absolute}, it has rarely been used for the explicit, quantitative determination of absolute atomic number density in a MEMS-based vapor cell.
+This limitation arises from the need for accurate baseline calibration and the complexities introduced by optical pumping, multi-level dynamics, and Doppler broadening in MEMS-based atomic vapor cells.\\